Here’s a typical scenario:

 What Is the Cost to Replace a Serpentine Belt?

-Replacing a serpentine belt is a relatively low-cost engine repair.
+A serpentine belt replacement is a relatively low-cost engine repair.
 The belts are usually reasonably accessible in the engine, and therefore, they’re easier to replace (e.g., fewer labor costs).
 Plus, a serpentine belt isn’t a costly part, most price between $30-$80.

 Overall, the cost to replace a serpentine belt can vary depending on your vehicle’s make and model.
 Here’s a quick ballpark estimate of what to expect: